flubbes/TypescriptHeroBarrelMisbehavior/README.md

 # TypescriptHeroBarrelMisbehavior

-This repository is only for bug reproducing purposes for `buehler/typescript-hero`
+This repository is only for bug reproducing purposes for `buehler/typescript-hero`.

-Install the packages with `yarn install` or `npm install`
+Install the packages with `yarn install` or `npm install`.

-Go to `./src/app/app.component.ts` and follow the instructions in the comment on line 16
+Go to `./src/app/app.component.ts` and follow the instructions in the comment on line 16.

+The correct import would be `@angular/forms` instead of `@angular/forms/forms`.

 ## Before importing
 ![Before importing](https://i.shnig.de/mdCVEi "Before importing")